header logo

 The inspiration of South American and Brazilian football - The legendary Ronaldinho

-Ronaldinho reintroduced flamboyance into football.
-As the ultimate entertainer of the 21st century, he dazzled with his skills; stories abound of him scoring all 23 goals in a youth team match and honing his unbelievable abilities on the streets as a child with his pet dog - he's the most enigmatic extrovert you'll ever find.
+Ronaldinho brought flamboyance back to football in spectacular fashion.
+As the ultimate entertainer of the 21st century, he dazzled with his skills.
+There are countless stories of him scoring all 23 goals in a youth team match and refining his extraordinary abilities on the streets as a child, often playing with his pet dog.
+He remains one of the most enigmatic and charismatic figures in football history.

-When faced with the phrase "carpe diem," Francesco Totti famously asserted he couldn't speak English.
-It's hard to believe this man would come to define a Latin phrase.
-But Totti was another pioneer of the modern false nine system and a reference point for second strikers in the 2000s.
+When presented with the phrase "carpe diem," Francesco Totti famously quipped that he couldn't speak English.
+It's hard to believe that this man would come to embody a Latin phrase.
+Totti was a key pioneer of the modern false nine system and a crucial reference point for second strikers in the 2000s.

 Prince of Rome - Francesco Totti